 This is a picture of the NOAA AVHRR satellite.
-NOAA stands for the National Oceanic and Atmospheric Administration run by the United States government, and AVHRR stands for Advanced Very High Resolution Radiometer, which describes what the satellite does.
-It flies at 20,000 mph above the earth at an altitude of about 500 miles, and simply circles the earth about the poles.
+NOAA stands for the National Oceanic and Atmospheric Administration run by the United States government, and AVHRR stands for Advanced Very High Resolution Radiometer.
+The spacecraft flies at approximately 20,000 mph above the earth at an altitude of about 500 miles, and simply circles the earth about the poles.

 The overpass times (give or take 1 hour) are 1:30 AM, 4:30 AM, 7:30 AM, 1:30 PM, 4:30 PM and 7:30 PM.